Julie Miller

-Julie Anne Miller (born Julie Griffin, July 12, 1956) is a songwriter, singer, and recording artist living in Nashville, Tennessee.
+Julie Anne Miller (born Julie Griffin, July 12, 1956) is an American songwriter, singer, and recording artist living in Nashville, Tennessee.
 She married Buddy Miller in 1981.
-They sing and play on each other's solo projects and have recorded three duet albums.
+They sing and play on each other's solo projects and have recorded several duet albums.

 Career

 Recordings

 Julie Miller's first professionally released recording was with the group Streetlight which consisted of Julie, Buddy Miller, and Ron Krueger.
 The self-titled album was released in 1983.
 Julie and Buddy wrote some songs for the LP, including the original version of "Jesus in Your Eyes" (later re-recorded for Orphans and Angels).
 "How Could You Say No" (written by Mickey Cates) was originally performed on this album and later included on Julie's solo debut Meet Julie Miller.

 A 1985 demo tape recorded by Julie listed eight songs, but contained eleven.
 Two of these songs were later included on Meet Julie Miller, but the remaining nine songs were not reissued.
 Songs on this tape include: "I Don't Need Anything Else", "Mystery Love" (Synth Pop Version), "Love Is", "I Look to You", "I Don't Need", "What Does it Take", "I Wanna Be Ready", "King of my Heart" (not the same as that which appeared later on her first Myrrh release), "My New Psychiatrist" (Synth Pop Version with different lyrics), "Debby Came Back", "Dangerous Place" (Synth Pop Version).
 Only one copy of this tape has seen circulation; it is unknown whether Julie used the tape to shop for a record label, or sold them at concerts.

 Julie's musical career initially took off after singer Sam Phillips forwarded her demo tape to friends at Myrrh Records.
 Myrrh signed Miller to a contract and released Meet Julie Miller (her first solo album) in 1990.
 This album included backing vocals from Shawn Colvin, Victoria Williams, Amy Grant, Kelly Willard and Russ Taff.

 Miller's second solo album He Walks Through Walls (1991) also included backing vocals from Colvin, Williams, Grant and Willard.
 Mark Heard and Reverend Dan Smith also contributed vocals.
 This album included the original version of the song "Broken Things", which was later re-recorded.
 Her 1993 album Orphans and Angels included a duet with Emmylou Harris on "All My Tears", which was written after the death of Mark Heard.
 Jazz vocalist Jimmy Scott also contributed vocals.
 Miller also covered Heard's song "Treasure of the Broken Land".
 Shawn Colvin once again contributed background vocals.
 The video of the song "S.O.S." from this album was released to Christian TV.